-1. A bachelor's degree from an accredited college or university with a cumulative GPA of at least 2.00.

-- 2. Graduate college application. - 3.
+- 1. A bachelor's degree from an accredited college or university with a cumulative GPA of at least 3.00. - 2.
+Graduate college application. - 3.
 Official transcript from the institution with your bachelor's degree statement. - 4.
-Professional resumé in electronic format. - 5.
-Payment of registration fee (due upon taking the GPB-QWT Assessment). - 6.
-Make financial arrangements with the Office of Graduate Studies Financial Assistance.
+If GPA is below 3.0-complete waiver form provided by SNU.

-The 40 credit-hour program is composed of 13 courses and a management seminar.
+The 34 credit-hour program is composed of 11 courses.
 Courses are taken individually in a planned sequence one at a time.
-Each three credit-hour course consists of six weeks of intensive study including weekly classroom sessions (seminar style) and extensive preparation outside of class.
-The program consists of 80 class sessions.
+Each three credit-hour course consists of six weeks of intensive study.
 Enrollment is in the total program rather than individual courses.
 Grades are provided for each course.
 Upon enrollment the student is assigned to a cohort group and remains with this group throughout the program.